FraLaz1971/ooshapes/README.md

 # OOSHAPES
-This project is a simple example of how implement objects with the Object Oriented paradigm in pure c language (not c++).
-We implement the shape class and the circle class as extension of the geometrical shape, inherting the methods of shape.
+This project is a simple example of how to implement using the Object Oriented paradigm in pure c language (not c++).
+We implement the shape class and the circle class, that is an extension of the geometrical shape, inheriting the methods of shape.
 ###
 It is written in c standard and can be compiled and run on Linux, Mac, and Microsoft Windows.
 ###